 Chocolate Orange Buttercream Frosting

 - Cream together butter, zest, and cocoa powder in a large bowl using an electric mixer.
-Add vanilla and mix to combine.1½ cup salted butter, ¾ cup unsweetened cocoa powder, 2 tbsp orange zest, 1 tsp pure vanilla extract
+Add vanilla and mix to combine.1½ cup salted butter, ¾ cup unsweetened cocoa powder, 2 tablespoon orange zest, 1 teaspoon pure vanilla extract

 - Gradually mix in powdered sugar and mix until thick and fluffy.
 Add orange juice and mix well.
-Spread over cooled cake.5¼ cups powdered sugar, 3 tbsp freshly squeezed orange juice
+Spread over cooled cake.5¼ cups powdered sugar, 3 tablespoon freshly squeezed orange juice

 PIN this chocolate orange cake recipe for later!